_edited.png)

 $1,000 to the boat releasing the most billfish!

-*The Largest Blue Marlin Released will be determined by the Tournament Committee reviewing video footage.
+reviewing video footage.
 All participants are eligible for this prize.
-Participants should be aware that these are judgment calls and the committee’s decision is final, no protests will be accepted.
+Participants should be aware that this is a judgment call and it can be difficult to determine the exact measurement of a live fish on a moving boat in the open ocean.
+Due to these circumstances, the committee's decision is final, no protests will be accepted.
 If you have a large fish, please take your time and get plenty of good video footage.
-It is difficult to determine the exact measurement of a live fish on a moving boat in the open ocean.
 For the Most Billfish Released prize, in case of a tie, tournament scoring rules apply.

 FISH POOL AWARDS